Tech-With-Tim/frontend/CONTRIBUTING.md

 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

-People *love* thorough bug reports.
+People _love_ thorough bug reports.
 I'm not even kidding.

 ## Consistent Coding Style

 - 2 spaces for indentation rather than tabs
-- You can try running `npm run lint` for style unification
+- You can try running `yarn run lint` for style unification